 So, the next time you reach for those turmeric (curcumin) capsules or have the urge to throw it into a smoothie, consider putting that health-promoting spice into a cooked dish instead.

-Learn to correctly use culinary herbs as medicine in my FREE downloadable guide:
+If you want to learn how to correctly use culinary herbs as medicine, all of the delicious details are inside in my FREE downloadable guide: